jbcoe/value_types/DRAFT.md

 ### Changes in R8

+* Avoid use of 'heap' and 'free-store' in favour of 'dynamically-allocated storage'.

 * Wording cleanup in parallel with independent implementation.

 * Add more explicit wording for use of `allocator_traits::construct` in